Global Warming Gas Carbon Dioxide Reaches 400 Parts Per Million

 What Does Worldwide 400 Parts Per Million Carbon Dioxide Mean

 In the short term, worldwide 400 parts per million carbon dioxide probably does not mean a whole lot; however, the long-term implications of reaching this atmospheric carbon dioxide milestone could be catastrophic.
-Although global warming appears to have taken a breather over the past decade and a half (see Has Global Warming Stopped?), the leveling off of average global temperatures is likely just a temporary phenomenon that is due to other climate influences from the sun’s radiance level to natural temperature oscillations in the Pacific ocean.
+Although global warming appears to have taken a breather over the past decade and a half, the leveling off of average global temperatures is likely just a temporary phenomenon that is due to other climate influences from the sun’s radiance level to natural temperature oscillations in the Pacific ocean.

 While the Earth seems to be managing the steady increase in atmospheric carbon dioxide relatively well so far (although the effects of this increase may not be felt for many decades to come), there are concerns that passing the 400 parts per million atmospheric carbon dioxide threshold will bring the Earth’s atmosphere closer to a tipping point at which global warming accelerates rapidly with dire consequences for mankind and other creatures on Earth.
 What is concerning is the possibility that rapid global warming could occur faster than many people believe is possible, if global warming due to atmospheric carbon dioxide causes the Earth’s atmosphere to warm enough to release enormous deposits of frozen methane (CH4) that are stored in the permafrost above the Arctic Circle and in frozen methane ice, known as methane hydrate, underneath the floors of the oceans throughout the world (see: How Methane Gas Releases Due To Global Warming Could Cause Human Extinction).
 Once the tipping point is reached, the massive release of frozen methane into the Earth’s atmosphere could occur over a matter of just decades, which could result in a far warmer world much sooner than many people believe is possible since methane is a potent global warming gas, with likely negative impacts for all living beings on Earth.